-All posts are publicly-viewable: twitter.com/BirdBronx.
+All posts are publicly-viewable and searchable: twitter.com/BirdBronx.

 The system works with ANY mobile phone (that handles text messages), not just smartphones.
 You don’t need to be a Twitter user, but you will need to create a Twitter account.
 Once you do, you can opt to send and receive alerts through simple (SMS) text messages.
 That said, I strongly encourage smartphone owners to use the Twitter app (Android or iOS) and app notifications.